-Securing a national partnership with government will allow us to work in some of the toughest places across the UK together.
+Join the pride of place movement to lift up the UK.
+Working in some of the toughest places across the UK together.
 We can collectively continue to drive economic growth and break down barriers to opportunity, using a replicable and scalable model with business playing a critical role.